 The County Administrator will prepare a printed Agenda, indicating in narrative form a summary of each request and will make recommendations on all items which are non-policy.
 Said Agenda to be posted 72 hours prior to the meeting.

-The time of 9:00 a.m. to 9:15 a.m. is set for public input, with a limit of three minutes per person, and to introduce items for Board consideration for future agendas.
+The time of 9:00 a.m. to 9:15 a.m. is set for public input, with a limit of up to three minutes per person, unless the Board chair affirmatively grants more time, and to introduce items for Board consideration for future agendas.
+The time limit of up to three minutes per public speaker shall also apply to public speakers on each discussion item and noticed public hearing on the Board's agenda (except as to applicants or appellants who are parties to noticed hearings).
+The per person time limit for public input at the beginning of the Board meeting or on any specific agenda item may be reduced by the Board Chair to less than three minutes (but in no event to less than two minutes per speaker) as may be reasonably necessary for the orderly and efficient conduct of Board meetings.
+Any reduction of the time limit should be announced by the Board Chair prior to the beginning of the public speaking segment of each item to which the reduction applies.

 The first and third Tuesday of each month will be designated for agenda items related to general County issues; the second and fourth Tuesdays of each month will be designated for planning land use items and public hearings.
 Efforts will be made to maintain this scheduling whenever possible.